Frequently Asked Questions

 Q. What is a member agency?

-A. Members agencies are the links between the Food Bank and the hungry people we feed.
+A. Member agencies are the links between the Food Bank and the hungry people we feed.
 A food bank serves as a collection and warehousing center.
-We procure, purchase, sort and distribute food to our agencies (churches, meal sites, soup kitchens, shelters, group homes, etc.) We distribute food to our member agencies who interact with each person in need to ensure they receive the necessary support.
+We procure, purchase, sort and distribute food to our agencies (churches, meal sites, soup kitchens, shelters, group homes, etc.).
+We distribute food to our member agencies who interact with each person in need to ensure they receive the necessary support.

 Q. How to become a member agency?